Falcons Flight: Construction

-The first pieces of track and supports were placed in April 2023 in the station and brake run area.
 Installation continued in phases over the next year and a half, with the first launch hill and then final turnaround being erected.
-The top piece of the camelback hill – the tallest freestanding section of the coaster – was placed in April 2024.
 Intamin announced in December 2024 that some weeks prior, the final track piece had been fitted into place on top of the drop, just over the edge of the cliff.

+Ride experience

+After dispatching from the station, the train makes a turn to the right before being launched upward at 24 mph before dropping down a 180 ft twisted drop into a set of airtime hills, turns, and a wave turn.
+The train is then launched up the Tuwaiq cliffs to a speed of 99.4 mph.
+After the launch, the train traverses a series of turns and hills at the top of the cliffs, including an outer-banked turn over the edge.
+Afterwards, the train is slowed down by brakes at the edge of the cliff before dropping at an angle of 90 degrees into a tunnel.
+Exiting the tunnel, riders reach the ride's third launch, accelerating to a top speed of 155 mph, the fastest of any coaster in the world.
+Riders then ascend a 534 ft camelback hill followed by a series of hills and turns, passing by the City Speed Park Track as well as diving underneath the bridge at the entrance along the way.
+Following this section, the train reaches the final brake run and makes a right turn into the station, ending the ride.

 Characteristics

 Statistics

-Falcons Flight is 13,943.6 ft long and will reach a top speed of 250 km/h.
-The coaster uses the natural cliffs near the park to attain a peak elevation of 639.8 ft and a drop of 525 ft, while the tallest freestanding hill is 535 ft from ground level and features a 519 ft drop.
+Falcons Flight uses the natural cliffs near the park to attain a peak elevation change of approximately 195 m throughout the course of the ride.
+Its height, which is the maximum distance between the structure and the ground directly below that structure, is 163 m measured at ride's largest camelback, which also features a 158 m drop.
+Its track is 4250 m long, and the coaster reaches a top speed of 250 km/h The coaster's footprint is large enough that it can be viewed from space.

-The coaster will run with six trains, each of which will seat fourteen riders across four cars in rows of two; the front car only has a single row while the others each have two.
-Falcons Flight's station will feature a dual loading bay, with two separate tracks and platforms to increase throughput.
+The coaster runs with six trains, each of which seat fourteen riders across four cars in rows of two; the front car only has a single row while the others each have two.
+Falcons Flight's station features a dual loading bay, with two separate tracks and platforms to increase throughput.

 Falcons Flight utilizes three linear synchronous motor (LSM) launches, each of which propels the train to sequentially higher speeds.
-The second launch ascending the cliffside will accelerate riders to just over 100 mi/h, while the final launch on the descent aids the train in achieving the maximum 155.3 mi/h top speed.
+The second launch ascending the cliffside accelerates riders to just over 160 km/h, while the final launch on the descent aids the train in achieving its maximum speed.
 The launches are made up of more than 700 LSM modules, about six times the amount used on VelociCoaster at Universal Islands of Adventure, another launched roller coaster constructed by Intamin.